 This approach continues to evolve with additional RAF virtual events scheduled for 2020 and into 2021, with the planned evolution towards a hybrid delivery model – a blend of intimate in-person and amplified digital events – already underway.

-“Since Identity became the Royal Air Force events contract supplier, we have been very impressed by their professionalism and dedication to the task, as well as the positive personal relationships that have been developed within RAF Marketing and the wider recruiting Field Force.” – Squadron Leader, Marketing Outreach Delivery
+“Since Identity became the Royal Air Force events contract supplier, we have been very impressed by their professionalism and dedication to the task, as well as the positive personal relationships that have been developed within RAF Marketing and the wider recruiting Recruitment Force.” – Squadron Leader, Marketing Outreach Delivery